Glossary

 Deposit

 Section titled “Deposit”The action of investing collateral into a raise.
-Collateral is received by the raise contract, routed to the yield strategy, and a pFT position NFT is minted.
-At deposit time, a live oracle price feed determines USD notional for FT allocation via deposit-time conversion.
+The raise contract receives collateral, routes it to the yield strategy, and mints a pFT position NFT.
+A live oracle price feed determines USD notional for FT allocation via deposit-time conversion.
 See: Investing and Positions

 Deposit-Time Conversion

-Section titled “Deposit-Time Conversion”The process of converting collateral to FT allocation at deposit time using a live oracle price feed.
-The conversion records strike and ftPerUSD values that are used for all future exit calculations.
+Section titled “Deposit-Time Conversion”Converts collateral to FT allocation at deposit time using a live oracle price feed.
+Records strike and ftPerUSD values used for all future exit calculations.
 See: Investing and Positions

 Divest

-Section titled “Divest”Contract function (divest / divestUnderlying) implementing exits via redeem.
+Section titled “Divest”Contract function (divest / divestUnderlying) that implements exits via redeem.
 Returns collateral (or strategy position tokens) to the investor.
 See: Hold, Redeem, and Withdraw

 Dual-Buffer Model

-Section titled “Dual-Buffer Model”The circuit breaker’s two-part rate limiter: a main replenishing buffer that caps total outflow within a time window, and an elastic buffer that tracks recent inflows and allows proportional additional outflow capacity.
+Section titled “Dual-Buffer Model”The circuit breaker’s two-part rate limiter: a main replenishing buffer that caps total outflow within a time window, and an elastic buffer that tracks recent inflows and adds proportional outflow capacity.
 See: Circuit Breaker

 FDV (Fully Diluted Valuation)